 Senator hires an indicted and ousted representative to troll an indicted senator

-Sen. John Fetterman, D-Penn., is calling out what he says is a double standard in Congress, hiring former Rep. George Santos, R-N.Y., to record a video message aimed at Sen. Bob Menendez, D-N.J.
+Sen. John Fetterman, D-Pa., is calling out what he says is a double standard in Congress, hiring former Rep. George Santos, R-N.Y., to record a video message aimed at Sen. Bob Menendez, D-N.J.

-Days after the House of Representatives voted to expel Santos, he has already taken up a side gig recording personalized videos for a fee on the Cameo website.
+Days after the House of Representatives voted to expel Santos, the former congressman has already taken up a side gig recording personalized videos for a fee on the Cameo website.
 One of his first customers, it seems, was Fetterman, who then posted the video Santos recorded on Instagram.

 "I thought my ethically-challenged colleague @senatormenendez could use some encouragement given his substantial legal problems," Fetterman said of the video he commissioned.
 "So, I approached a seasoned expert on the matter to give 'Bobby from Jersey' some advice."